alex/what-happens-when/README.rst

 But, a whole lot happens after that which isn't explained.
 When you just press "g" the browser receives the event and the entire auto-complete machinery kicks into high gear.
 Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropbox below the URL bar.
+Most of these algorithms prioritize results based on search history and bookmarks.
 Some browsers like Rockmelt even suggested your Facebook friends.
 You are going to type "google.com" so none of it matters, but a lot of code will run before you get there and the suggestions will be refined with each key press.
 It may even suggest "google.com" before you type it.

 The "enter" key bottoms out
 ---------------------------